Graduate Student Teaching Training and Guidelines

 - In rare cases, a department may wish to recruit students from another Columbia department or school.
 The department must first contact the Office of the Dean of GSAS to obtain permission for such an appointment and to discuss pedagogical needs and appropriate process to identify and certify students.

-- Academic departments and Core Curriculum programs must provide students with written guidelines of the procedures used to assign and select Teaching Fellows that include:
+- Academic departments and Core Curriculum programs must provide students with written guidelines of the procedures used to assign and select Teaching Assistants that include: